percentchunk/Smart-Garden-Probe/README.md

 **Specificatiosn**

-1.3 MX-Style Mechanical switch inputs
+3 MX-Style Mechanical switch inputs
-2.OLED display for sensor readings, and plant status 3.I2C capacititve soil sensor connection
+,OLED display for sensor readings, and plant status ,I2C capacititve soil sensor connection
-4.Soil moisture and local temperature shown together.
+,Soil moisture and local temperature shown together.
-Saved plant profile system, with a large vareitiy of plants to choose from.
+,Saved plant profile system, with a large vareitiy of plants to choose from.
-Mode button cycles through saved plant profles
+,Mode button cycles through saved plant profles
-ISB-C powered through the XIAO RP2040
+,ISB-C powered through the XIAO RP2040
-3D-printable sandwhich - style enclourse
+,3D-printable sandwhich - style enclourse
-Exported Gerber files and STEP case files
+,Exported Gerber files and STEP case files
-Supports up to 5 saved plant profiles(can take more way more, but for easier use).
+,Supports up to 5 saved plant profiles(can take more way more, but for easier use).

 **Use Cases**